mlms13/bs-decode/docs/decoding-objects.md

 ### Pipeline-Style

 Given the `user` type above and its `make` function, you can build up a record by decoding each field in a style inspired by the [Elm Decode Pipeline](https://package.elm-lang.org/packages/NoRedInk/elm-decode-pipeline/3.0.1/) library for Elm.

-Order matters here, as each decoded field is passed into the next available slot in the `make` function.
+The order of decoded fields is significant, as the pipeline leverages the partial application of the `make` function.
+Each `field` or `optionalField` line in the example below fills in the next available slot in the `make` function.

 ```reasonml
 let decode = json =>